mblakew/lounge-lizard/known-issues.md

 [Managing project boards](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/managing-project-boards)
 for more information.

+* **Clearing Quill editor:** The initial state of the Quill editor is that it is empty and the placeholder text is displayed.
+Ideally, after a user sends a message it would return to this state.
+Instead, it contains multiple blank lines and does not display the placeholder text.

+* **Top bar is not pinned:** The top bar that is displayed at the top of the messages pane when a user is viewing a channel should remain visible while the user is scrolling through messages; only the messages and editor should scroll.
+Currently, the top bar is in the same scrollable container as the messages and, thus, it scrolls out of view when a user scrolls through messages.

+* **App crashes if user presses Shift-Enter:** If the Quill editor has focus and the user presses Shift-Enter (as would typically be done in a chat client to insert a new line in the message that is being composed), the application crashes (immediately terminates with no error displayed on screen).

+* **Poor display of long team names:** When a team/account is selected in the accounts panel, the channels panel displays the name of the team/account along with all of the channels and direct messages for that team/account.
+If the team name is too long to be fully displayed, the text wraps to a new line but the bounds of the rectangle where the team name is displayed are such that only the top few pixels of the second line are displayed.

+* **Channel users popup does not scroll:** When a user right-clicks a channel in the channels panel and selects **View Members**, a popup is displayed that lists all of the members in the channel.
+However, the content of the popup is not scrollable with the result that not all members can be seen if there are more than what will fit in the popup.

+* **Channel users popup intermittently crashes:** When a user right-clicks a channel in the channels panel and selects **View Members**, a popup is displayed that lists all of the members in the channel.
+Frequently, that popup window will crash (disappear) with no apparent cause and no error message displayed in the GUI or in the console.

 ## Slack

 * **Slack deprecated API methods:** Some API methods used by Lounge Lizard have been deprecated by Slack and will stop functioning in